-In simplest terms, the transfers are printed with the color layer first, then the white base.
+In simplest terms, the transfers are printed with the color layer first, then with the white base.
 After printing, and while the ink is still wet, the graphic is coated in a powdered adhesive which must be heated to cure.
 A critical step in the DTF process is thorough and uniform curing of the adhesive.
 A properly cured transfer will have a glossy, orange peel texture.

 Printed transfers are generally cured using one of four types of equipment: